netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 --enable_all
 ```

 By clicking on the pod name, we can see that our current pod IP is `10.129.0.48`.
-To capture all the traffic going in and out of this pod, we will use the filter:
+To capture all the traffic going in and out of this pod, we use the filter:
 ```sh
 --peer_ip=10.129.0.48
 ```